data-catering/data-caterer-docs/docs/setup/validation/basic-validation.md

 Run validations on a column to ensure the values adhere to your requirement.
 Can be set to complex validation logic via SQL expression as well if needed (see [**here**](#expression)).

+## Pre-filter

+If you want to only run the validation on a specific subset of data, you can define pre-filter conditions.
+[Find more details here](../validation.md#pre-filter-data).

 ## Equal

 Ensure all data in column is equal to certain value.
 Value can be of any data type.
 Can use `isEqualCol` to define SQL